Deploy in OpenStack¶

 PREREQUISITE: The following table lists the VNFM-required administrative OpenStack environment components and guidelines that must exist PRIOR to creating a VNFM instance in your OpenStack project.

 - Once the following components exist in your environment, create and name a VNFM instance (OS v10 and OS v13), select the Availability Zone on which you want the VNFM installed, and then define the following parameters, clicking Next to complete the wizard.
-(Click the following links to learn more about using the Newton version of OpenStack.)
+(Click the following component links to learn more about using the Newton (10) or Queens (13) version of OpenStack.)

 If you do not select the Availability Zone value, then OpenStack will automatically set this value to the availability zone with the least number of associated nodes.
 The availability zone enables your VNF to utilize feature sets divided across multiple zones.
 OpenStack Admin users can find availability zones in the OpenStack dashboard, blade.

 |Source (OS v10 or OS v13)||Expand Select Boot Source, and choose Image, under Create New Volume, click No, and then click + next to the latest VNFM image file to move it to the Allocated list.|

 Select a flavor sized accordingly, to accommodate the VNFM component images you previously uploaded.
 The minimum recommended flavor requirements for deploying the F5 VNF Manager include:

 Select + next to the following predefined network (and subnet), to add to the Allocated list:

 Security groups are required for versions 1.2.1 and earlier, but are OPTIONAL for version 1.2.2 and later for ALL blueprint solutions.
 Select + next to the following, predefined security group to add to the Allocated list: